May 5, 2020

 3:30 - 4:00 Break and Networking

-Laura Dern, American Actress, Director, Producer, and Activist
+Laura Dern, Academy Award Winning American Actress, Director, Producer, and Activist

-Two-time Academy Award nominee Laura Dern has touched many audiences and critics alike with her moving and heartfelt performances.
+Academy Award winner Laura Dern has touched many audiences and critics alike with her moving and heartfelt performances.
+Her 2019 role as Nora Fanshaw in Marriage Story won her the Oscar for Best Supporting Actress in 2020.
 For her Oscar nominated performance in “Rambling Rose,” Critic Peter Travers explained that Dern "ranks among the best actresses of her generation."
 In 2010, in celebration of their family legacy in film and television, Dern, her mother Diane Ladd and father Bruce Dern were awarded with the first ever “Family Star Ceremony” on the Hollywood Walk of Fame.
-In addition to her two Oscar nominations, Dern has received 4 Golden Globe Awards and has been nominated for 6 Primetime Emmy Awards.
+In addition to her Academy Award win in 2020, Dern has received 4 Golden Globe Awards and has been nominated for 6 Primetime Emmy Awards.

 Upcoming, Dern will be seen starring in Justin Kelly’s “JT Leroy.”
 The film, which is based on a true story, examines the life of a young woman named Savannah Knoop spends six years pretending to be the celebrated author JT LeRoy, the made-up literary persona of her sister-in-law.
 The film also stars Kristen Stewart, Diane Kruger, Jim Sturgess and Courtney Love, among others.